martenzZe/Using-YOLO-as-a-tool-for-monitoring-solar-panel-installation-from-remote-sensing-data/README.md

 This repository contain all the necessary information and files to become familiar with the work I have done on this project.
 Please refer to the projet_code file  for further details about my code.
-For the report you can go to the
+For the report you can go to the project_report_MK pdf file.

+Additional information about results can be found in the runs folder